yasirkula/UnityDynamicPanels/README.md

 `void DockToPanel( IPanelGroupElement anchor, Direction direction )`: docks the panel group to another panel or panel group.
 It is not possible to dock a panel group to a free panel

 `void ResizeTo( Vector2 newSize )`: resizes the panel group.
-This change affects the panels inside and may affect other panels that this panel group is docked to.
+This change affects the panels inside the group and may affect the adjacent panels.
 Make sure to dock the panel group to an element in the layout before calling this function

 `bool IsInSameDirection( Direction direction )`: if this group is horizontal, returns *true* if *direction* is Left or Right.
 Otherwise, returns *true* if *direction* is Top or Bottom